6 Types of Masonry Walls and Their Design

 Post-tensioned Masonry Walls

-this type of masonry walls are constructed to strengthen the masonry walls against the forces that may induce tension in the wall such as earthquake forces or wind forces.
+this type are constructed to strengthen against the forces that may induce tension in the wall such as earthquake forces or wind forces.
 These walls are constructed from the foundation level and post-tensioning rods are anchored into the foundation.
 These rods are run vertically between the Wythe’s or in the core of concrete masonry units.

 After the masonry wall construction is completed and cured, these rods are tensioned and anchored on the steel place at the top of the wall.